fbpx

 SanBrite

-To me, the pinnacle of dining experiences in the Dolomites is SanBrite and to eat at SanBrite is to taste the Dolomites.
+To me, SanBrite is the pinnacle of dining experiences in the Dolomites, and to eat at SanBrite is to taste the Dolomites.

 I stumbled upon this restaurant during a sleepy, early drive to Tre Cime.
-I bookmarked it and we walked in on a quiet Thursday during the off-season for lunch.
+I bookmarked it, and we walked in for lunch on a quiet Thursday during the off-season.
 What unfolded was a life-changing experience that brought all that the Dolomites are known for into one meal.
-House-made pasta, butter made from the cows of their own agriturismo, and foraged ingredients, are all based in regenerative practices.
+House-made pasta, butter made from the cows of their agriturismo, and foraged ingredients are all based on regenerative practices.

-It’s now a Michelin-starred restaurant, one that you must book in advance.
+It’s now a Michelin-starred restaurant that you must book in advance.
 And if I may make one suggestion, don’t book one meal, but two — both lunch and dinner are superb.

 SanBrite, Località Alverà, 32043 Cortina d’Ampezzo BL, Italy